Mahnz/Sni5Gect/docs/README.md

 - Supported parameters
   - Subcarrier spacing: 15 kHz
   - Tested on: FDD band n5
+- Hardware requirement: same as v1.0.
+Tested and validated using a B210 SDR.

 **Notes:**
   - This feature enables spoofing of UE-originated uplink traffic by using observed grants; use responsibly and only in approved testbeds.